About Miss Illinois &

 Nancy King - Secretary

 Nancy King recently retired from the State of Illinois.
 Her career focused on fiscal and procurement activities.
 Her assignments afforded her the ability to work closely with the Directors and Chief Financial Officers of multiple State Agencies, along with procurement officials Statewide.
 In 2005 she was appointed to the Executive Staff of the Illinois Department of Corrections and became a Certified Public Procurement Officer.
 Prior to retirement, she was assigned to bid out the State employee benefits under the umbrella of the Bureau of Benefits, Department of Central Management Services.
-As a retired State of Illinois employee, she is currently working under contract with the Illinois State Police as their Interim Agency
+As a retired State of Illinois employee, she is currently working under contract with the Illinois State Police as their Interim Agency Procurement Officer.

 Her involvement with the Miss Illinois Scholarship Organization began with being asked to judge numerous local competitions.
 Nancy was Miss Menard County Fair and has judged numerous competitions in the County Fair system as well.
-She has assisted with multiple events for many Miss Illinois titleholders and has served as a hostess for Miss Illinois & Miss Illinois’ Outstanding Teen Candidates during the State Competition in Marion.
+She has assisted with multiple events for many Miss Illinois titleholders and has served as a hostess for Miss Illinois & Miss Illinois’ Teen Candidates during the State Competition in Marion.

 Nancy has served as the President of the Fallingbrook Townhomes Owners Association Board, and is currently the President of the Wood Lake Homeowners Association and has been a member of the Board for ten years.
 She is a volunteer at her church and a single mother of three.
 Her children are happily married and has seven grandchildren.